Cheshire County Council: History

-Cheshire County Council was created on 1 April 1889 under the Local Government Act 1888, which established elected county councils across England and Wales to take over the local government functions previously performed by the Quarter Sessions.
+Cheshire County Council was created on 1 April 1889 under the Local Government Act 1888, which established elected county councils across England and Wales to take over the local government functions previously performed by unelected magistrates at the quarter sessions.
 Certain large towns were made county boroughs, administering their own affairs independently from the county councils.
 When Cheshire County Council was established in 1889, three county boroughs were created in Cheshire: Birkenhead, Chester, and Stockport.
 The area of the county excluding these towns was known as the administrative county and was the area under the jurisdiction of Cheshire County Council.
 Wallasey was later made a county borough in 1913, removing it from the administrative county.

+The first elections were held in January 1889 and the council formally came into being on 1 April 1889, on which day it held its first official meeting at Macclesfield Town Hall.
+There was a lengthy debate at that first meeting on where the council should hold its regular meetings, which concluded with a vote in favour of making Chester the regular meeting place.
+Despite that decision, the council subsequently used the Crewe Arms Hotel in Crewe for most meetings until 1957.

-Under the Local Government Act 1972, Cheshire was reconstituted as a non-metropolitan county and had its boundaries revised, with an area in the north-east of the county (including Stockport) being transferred to Greater Manchester, the Wirral peninsula (including Birkenhead and Wallasey) being transferred to Merseyside and the eastern tip of the county at Tintwistle being transferred to Derbyshire.
+Under the Local Government Act 1972, Cheshire was reconstituted as a non-metropolitan county and had its boundaries revised, with an area in the north-east of the county (including Stockport) being transferred to Greater Manchester, the Wirral peninsula (including Birkenhead and Wallasey) being transferred to Merseyside and the eastern tip of the county at Upper Longdendale and Tintwistle being transferred to Derbyshire.
 In return, the county gained the area around Widnes and Warrington from Lancashire.
 County boroughs were abolished at the same time, and so the city of Chester came under the jurisdiction of the county council for the first time.
 The lower tier of local government was also reorganised, with the county's previous municipal boroughs, urban districts and rural districts being replaced by eight non-metropolitan districts.
 These changes all took effect on 1 April 1974.

 On 1 April 1998, two of the county's districts, Halton and Warrington, became unitary authorities, making them independent from Cheshire County Council.

 Cheshire County Council and its six remaining districts were abolished on 31 March 2009.
 From 1 April 2009 the area formed two unitary authorities, with Cheshire East covering the area of the former Congleton, Crewe and Nantwich and Macclesfield districts, and Cheshire West and Chester covering the area of the former Chester, Ellesmere Port and Neston, and Vale Royal districts.